ErhardLabs/ge/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 Yes our plugin supports new Global Site Tag (gtag.js).

-= Since I have Implemented Old GA Script (UA Script) Manually in my store, I didn't enable Add Global site Tracking Code option, but seems that it is not working. =
+= Since I have Implemented Old GA Script (UA Script) Manually in my store, I didn't enable Add Global site Tracking Code option gtag.js, but seems that it is not working. =

-When you have the Old UA script implemented Manually in your store, it is not working with our plugin
+When you have the Old UA script implemented Manually in your store, it is not working with our plugin.

 Reason :